 This code sets out the principles by which Party Members are required to carry out their political activity and the auspices under which these principles are to be upheld.

-You can read the full Code of Conduct as adopted by the Party’s Central Council in December 2017 here.
+You can read the full Code of Conduct as adopted by the Party’s Central Council in December 2017, and updated by Central Council in December 2018 here.

 Harassment makes another person uncomfortable and is unpleasant.
 Every person has the right to engage in political activities and to actively contribute to the National Party of Australia – NSW freely without having to deal with harassment issues.